mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 Text summarization is yet another way to explore a corpus.
 Rada Mihalcea and Paul Tarau, for example, have published on TextRank, "a graph-based ranking model for text processing" with promising applications for keyword and sentence extraction.
 As with topic modeling, TextRank and __tf-idf__ are altogether dissimilar in their approach to information retrieval, yet the goal of both algorithms has a great deal of overlap.
 It may be appropriate for your research, especially if your goal is to get a relatively quick a sense of your documents' contents before designing a larger research project.

-## References
+## References and Further Reading

 - Beckman, Milo.
 "These Are The Phrases Each GOP Candidate Repeats Most," _FiveThirtyEight_, March 10, 2016. https://fivethirtyeight.com/features/these-are-the-phrases-each-gop-candidate-repeats-most/

 - Bennett, Jessica, and Amisha Padnani.
 "Overlooked," March 8, 2018. https://www.nytimes.com/interactive/2018/obituaries/overlooked.html

 - Blei, David M., Andrew Y. Ng, and Michael I. Jordan, "Latent Dirichlet Allocation" _Journal of Machine Learning Research_ 3 (January 2003): 993-1022.

 - Documentation for TfidfVectorizer. https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html

 - Grimmer, Justin and King, Gary, Quantitative Discovery from Qualitative Information: A General-Purpose Document Clustering Methodology (2009).
 APSA 2009 Toronto Meeting Paper.
 Available at SSRN: https://ssrn.com/abstract=1450070

+- "Ida M. Tarbell, 86, Dies in Bridgeport" _The New York Times_, January 7, 1944, p.
+17. https://www.nytimes.com

+- "Nellie Bly, Journalist, Dies of Pneumonia" _The New York Times_, January 28, 1922, p.
+11. https://www.nytimes.com

 - Salton, G. and M.J.
 McGill, _Introduction to Modern Information Retrieval_.
 New York: McGraw-Hill, 1983.

 - Sparck Jones, Karen.
 "A Statistical Interpretation of Term Specificity and Its Application in Retrieval."
 Journal of Documentation 28, no. 1 (1972): 11–21.

+- Stray, Jonathan, and Julian Burgess.
+"A Full-text Visualization of the Iraq War Logs," December 10, 2010 (Update April 2012). http://jonathanstray.com/a-full-text-visualization-of-the-iraq-war-logs

 - Underwood, Ted.
-"Identifying diction that characterizes an author or genre: why Dunning’s may not be the best method," _The Stone and the Shell_, November 9, 2011. https://tedunderwood.com/2011/11/09/identifying-the-terms-that-characterize-an-author-or-genre-why-dunnings-may-not-be-the-best-method/
+"Identifying diction that characterizes an author or genre: why Dunning's may not be the best method," _The Stone and the Shell_, November 9, 2011. https://tedunderwood.com/2011/11/09/identifying-the-terms-that-characterize-an-author-or-genre-why-dunnings-may-not-be-the-best-method/

 - --.
 "The Historical Significance of Textual Distances", Preprint of LaTeCH-CLfL Workshop, COLING, Santa Fe, 2018. https://arxiv.org/abs/1807.00181

+- Whitman, Alden.
+"Upton Sinclair, Author, Dead; Crusader for Social Justice, 90" _The New York Times_, November 26, 1968, p.
+1, 34. https://www.nytimes.com

+- "W. E. B. DuBois Dies in Ghana; Negro Leader and Author, 95" _The New York Times_, August 28, 1963, p.
+27. https://www.nytimes.com

+- "Willa Cather Dies; Noted Novelist, 70" _The New York Times_, April 25, 1947, p.
+21. https://www.nytimes.com

 ## Alternatives to Anaconda